GSA/challenges-and-prizes/_all-challenges/1117-automated-streams-analysis-for-public-safety-asaps-prize-challenge-contest-1.md

   Topic 4: Extraction-to-analysis systems approach across all data categories: **2 X $30,000**
-rules: >-
+rules: >-2
-  Please view the [Official Rules document ]({{site.baseurl}}/assets/netlify-uploads/3…aps-contest-1-final-.pdf)as well as the [Rules Modification]({{site.baseurl}}/assets/netlify-uploads/a…st-1.rules-amendment.pdf) posted July 30, 2020 for detailed rules on all aspects of this challenge.
+   Please view the Official Rules Document as well as the [Rules Modification]({{site.baseurl}}/assets/netlify-uploads/a…st-1.rules-amendment.pdf) posted July 30, 2020 for  detailed rules on all aspects of this challenge.

   Rules regarding submissions, as well as additional terms and conditions, begin on Page 6 of the document.
 judging: >-